How to qualify for the UTMB World Series Finals, everything you need to know about stones and index points!

 Choose your races strategically

 It all sounds very complicated but once you understand the system it’s negotiable!
 From a practicality perspective there are a few things to bare in mind.
-There is currently only one event in the UK, the Ultra Trail Snowdonia, at which you can earn stones.
+There are currently two events in the UK, the Ultra Trail Snowdonia and Arc of Attrition by UTMB, at which you can earn stones.
 The number of events under the UTMB umbrella grows every year though.
 We are fortunate enough to spend much of our year in the French Alps, where the options are far greater, and you can often sign up to a UTMB world series event within a few days of the event, rather than months in advance.

 I briefly mentioned it earlier, but do also consider that the distance classification can vary substantially, and with it, the difficulty.
 I recently competed in the UTMB Wildstrubel 70km +4400m event in Switzerland, which is classified as 100km by UTMB.
 This is a mere 60% of the distance of the equally 100km classified Nice Côte d’Azur by UTMB, which is actually 115km with +4800m.
 I think I know which I would rather run if given the choice.
 Also do bear in mind some of the different logistics required for either getting to the start, or from the finish of the event, as well as any support you might need during the event.
 Some events can provide significant logistical challenges!